tcatapano/snac_ead_to_cpf/readme.md

 is an example of the command "ls -ls lib".
 You should get the same (relative) output if you run these commands on your system.

+> where is the ls -ls lib example?

 Several parts of this data processing pipeline require Saxon extensions, and thus we use Robbie Hott's extended version of Saxon, and we create a symbolic link (shortcut) to Robbie Java function library: